eschutz/barcode-ui/README.md

 Run `.\windev.bat` in the root directory to get started.
 Run `.\winbuild.bat` to build the project.

+On Windows systems, there are two target architectures available: x86 or x64.
+The default architecture is set to x86 (see `TARGET` in `winbuild.bat`).
+The resulting executable is written to `bin\<architecture>\barcode.exe`.

+To produce an archive for distribution, run `.\release.bat`.
+This produces a distributable zip archive located in `release\barcode.zip`.

 ## License
 This project is licensed under the Mozilla Public License Version 2.0.
 See [LICENSE](../blob/master/LICENSE) for more information.